docQodly/docs/docs/studio/roles/permissionsOverview.md

 The permissions hierarchy is structured as follows:

 1. **Datastore Level**: This is the broadest level of permissions.
 Permissions set at the datastore level apply to all resources within the datastore unless specifically overridden at a lower level.
+The *execute* permission action defined at the datastore level applies to all functions of the project, including all exposed singleton functions.

 2. **DataClass Level**: Permissions set at the DataClass level apply to all attributes and functions within that DataClass.
 These permissions can override or supplement those set at the datastore level for that specific DataClass.